redis/redis-doc/topics/sentinel-spec.md

 Introduction
 ===

+This document provides an overview of the motivation for, and the design of, the 'Redis Sentinel'.

-Redis Sentinel is the name of the Redis high availability solution that's currently under development.
-It has nothing to do with Redis Cluster and is intended to be used by people that don't need Redis Cluster, but simply a way to perform automatic fail over when a master instance is not functioning correctly.
+Redis Sentinel' is a Redis high availability solution for Redis that is currently under development.
+It should be noted that this solution is not in anyway related to to Redis Cluster: it is simply intended as a viable option for high availability use-cases that require automatic detection and failover of a single faulty master instance.

-The plan is to provide an usable beta implementaiton of Redis Sentinel in a short time, preferrably in mid June 2012.
+The projected delivery plan is to provide a usable beta implementation of Redis Sentinel in a short time, preferably by mid June 2012.

 In short this is what Redis Sentinel will be able to do: